-- You are expected to consistently and thoughtfully engage with class work from day one. - You must be attending and caught up on class work by Friday, September 16. - The more you engage and ask questions, the more you will learn.
+- You are expected to consistently and thoughtfully engage with class work from day one. - You must be attending and caught up on class work by Friday, September 20. - The more you engage and ask questions, the more you will learn.
 Engagement inside and outside of class is expected and counts significantly toward your grade. - This course relies partly on portfolio assessment.
-Your Portfolio will help you to track your progress and showcase your achievement.
-More info below.
+Your Portfolio_will help you track your progress and showcase your achievement.